ttchisholm/ttchisholm.github.io/_posts/2023-05-01-designing-10g-eth-3.md

 In digital logic, a gearbox is used for width conversion while maintaining a constant overall data rate.
 For example, a parallel to serial converter could be described as a gearbox, taking N bits every N cycles and outputing 1 bit every cycle.

 For 10G Ethernet this becomes slightly more complex, and is derived from the 64b/66b encoding.
 Data in 10G Ethernet is formed into 66-bit frames, which includes 64-bits of 'data' and a 2-bit header.
 The header describes whether the frame is payload data only or whether the data in the frame also contains control information.
-For example, in order to maintain clock recovery, idle frames are always transmitted at Ethernet Layer 1 regardless of whether data is being sent - these are IDLE control frames.
+For example, in order to maintain clock recovery, frames are always transmitted at Ethernet Layer 1 regardless of whether data is being sent - these are IDLE control frames.

 Because of this overhead, if the line rate of 10G Ethernet was prescisly 10Gbps, the true data rate would actually be: